Reztreal/Reztreal.github.io/_posts/2024-06-28-Goal-Based-Vector-Field-Pathfinding.md

 <img src="{{ site.baseurl }}/assets/img/vector_field2.png" alt="Vector Field" style="width: 100%;"/>

 <p>
-As you can see we have create a vector field that encompasses the whole terrain.
+As you can see we have created a vector field that encompasses the whole terrain.
 Each vector is pointing towards the neighbour with the lowest best cost thanks to the integration field.
 I drew a few paths to show how the agent would move.
 And please notice that only the cells that have a height difference of 1 with their neighbours can point to each other, so any two cells with a height difference of 2 or more will not point to each other.